Chart Color Schemes

 Bedfordale features high concentrations of family households, with a higher-than-average median household size

 Family households account for 90.5% of all households, including 46.7% couples with children, 36.8% couples without children, and 5.7% single parent families.
-Non-family households constitute the remaining 9.5%, with lone person households at 9.1% and group households comprising 0.3%.
-The median household size is 3.1 people, which is larger than the Greater Perth average of 2.8.
+Non-family households make up the remaining 9.5%, with lone person households at 9.1% and group households comprising 0.3%.
+The median household size is 3.1 people, larger than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households